Feb

 • thrombotic risk appears higher during periods of active disease and increased cold exposure, suggesting interaction between immune activity and environmental triggers

-Taken together, these observations reinforce that CAD is best understood as a systemic inflammatory condition with vascular consequences, rather than an isolated hemolytic anemia.23
+Taken together, these observations reinforce that CAD is better viewed as a complement-mediated hemolytic and circulatory disorder with potential systemic vascular consequences, rather than an isolated hemolytic anemia.23

 Why pathophysiology matters clinically